hannguyen-1005/COP4530-Final-Project/README.md

 | exit | | Exit the program |

 2. The system will auto generate network latency for each connection

-3. User can access the command interface to interact with the system, including ('send', 'show', 'trace', 'exit')
+3. User can access the command interface to interact with the system

 | Command | Arguments | Description |
 | --- | --- | --- |